iamchriskelley/AWQUA-breakout-boards/Sensors/README.md

 ###TSL238
 TSL238 is a high-sensitivity light-to-frequency converter.
 It is available at [Mouser](http://www.mouser.com/ProductDetail/ams/TSL238D-TR/?qs=sGAEpiMZZMsV8lMX1HNLj6sV3N6FJQb0) and as of this writing costs $3.03/ea (Q10).

+###TSL230RD
+TSL230RD is a high-sensitivity light-to-frequency converter.
+It is available at [Mouser](http://www.mouser.com/ProductDetail/ams/TSL230RD/?qs=Mty3Fo4ApVjWJHVPSIbomg%3D%3D) and as of this writing costs $3.46/ea (Q10).